French Quarter Inn

 One of Southern Living's “Best Places to Stay in Charleston” feature a living-room, kitchen & porch in each 2 bedroom cottage, water front only steps from the water's edge.

-Built in 1763 by John Rutledge, signer of the US Constitution, this inn offers guests equal parts celebration and luxurious restoration.
-Breakfast and afternoon tea included.
+Built in 1763 by John Rutledge, a signer of the US Constitution, this inn is a living landmark featuring breakfast, afternoon tea and hors d'oeuvres, and evening cordials.

 Circa 1798, this Charleston, SC historic inn is a three-story Federal-style single house accompanied by a two-story carriage house.
 Located in historic downtown.